ansys/pyhps-data-transfer/doc/source/user_guide/permissions.rst

 * The key must match the keycloak.attribute_name property.

-* The value is the system username or it's numerical representation (ie. 1001).
+* The value is the system username or it's numerical representation.

 user_mapping property: